Regina M. Anderson

 Regina M. Anderson (May 21, 1901 – February 5, 1993) was an American playwright and librarian.
-She was of Native American, Jewish, East Indian, Swedish, and other European ancestry (including one grandparent who was a Confederate general); one of her grandparents was of African descent, born in Madagascar.
-Despite her own identification of her race as "American," she was perceived to be African-American by others.
 Influenced by Ida B. Wells and the lack of Black history teachings in school, Anderson became a key member of the Harlem Renaissance.

 Biography

 Regina Anderson was born in the Hyde Park section of Chicago, Illinois, to Margaret Simons Anderson and William Grant "Habeas Corpus" Anderson.
-Her mother was a ceramicist, and her father was a skilled attorney.
-Due to the success of her father, Anderson grew up in a respectable, upper-middle-class family.
+Her mother was a ceramicist, and her father was an attorney.Her parents were identified as Black in 1900 and mixed-race with Black Heritage in the 1910 United States census.
+Regina's ancestry highlight a multicultural background, as she was of Native American, Jewish, East Indian, Swedish, and other European ancestries.
+One of her grandparents was a Confederate general while her other grandparent was of African descent and born in Madagascar.
+Due to the success of her father, Anderson grew up in an upper-middle-class family.
 After her parents' divorce, she was sent to live with her grandparents from her mother's side in Normal, Illinois.
 After spending a few years in Normal, she journeyed back to Chicago and graduated from Hyde Park High School in 1919.
 Anderson studied at the historically black college Wilberforce University and worked in its Carnegie Library.

 After studying there for a year, Anderson returned home to Chicago and was hired as a junior library assistant at the Chicago Public Library in 1921.
-A short time after, she moved to New York where she first settled in downtown Manhattan living at a YWCA.
+A short time after, she vacationed in New York where decided to stay.
+Eventually, she first settled in downtown Manhattan living at a YWCA.
 While staying at the YWCA, she applied to be a librarian at the 135th Street branch of the New York Public Library, working under the supervision of Ernestine Rose.

 She shared an apartment in the Sugar Hill district of Harlem with Ethel Ray and Louella Tucker.
 The women opened the space to the community, hosting salons, events, and gatherings for artists.
 Located at 580 Saint Nicholas Avenue, the apartment became known as the "580," the "Dream Haven," and the "Harlem West Side Literary Salon."
+Her apartment became a place where writers such as Claude McKay and Alain Locke would work.
 Anderson helped to organize the Civic Club dinner of 1924 for Black New York intellectuals and writers.
 Attended by 110 guests, including W. E. B. Du Bois, Jean Toomer, Countee Cullen, Charles S. Johnson, Hubert Thomas Delany, and Langston Hughes, the dinner was one of the coalescing events of the Harlem Renaissance.